-Another great thing to do while visiting Dublin on a budget is take a stroll in the many stunning city parks throughout the city.
+Another great thing to do while visiting Dublin on a budget is to take a stroll in the many stunning city parks throughout the city.
 Starting with the most popular, St. Stephen’s Green.
 The Green is always packed with people, particularly on a sunny and warm day.

-However, If you are looking to escape the crowds for a little while, why not take a stroll in the lesser known parks like Merrion Square, the Iveagh Gardens or the secret gardens located at Dublin Castle.
+However, If you are looking to escape the crowds for a little while, why not take a stroll in the lesser-known parks like Merrion Square, the Iveagh Gardens or the secret gardens located at Dublin Castle.

 5. Explore the Grounds of Ireland’s Oldest University, Trinity College Dublin

 Trinity College is high up on the list of having some of the most beautiful buildings in all of Dublin.
 The college grounds date back to 1592 and the historic architecture still remains to this day.
 If you are looking for something free to do in the city, Trinity is a great place to take a walk.
-It is also the ideal place to take a few picture for the instagram feed.
+It is also the ideal place to take a few pictures for the Instagram feed.

 Related Post: One Day in Dublin